SpamExperts/OrangeAssassin/docs/pad.plugins.wlbl_eval.rst

     (Resent-To, To, Cc, obvious envelope recipient, etc.) the mail will be blacklisted.
 **def_whitelist_from_rcvd** [] (type `list`)
-    Same as whitelist_from_rcvd, but used for the default whitelist entries in the SpamPad distribution.
+    Same as whitelist_from_rcvd, but used for the default whitelist entries in the OrangeAssassin distribution.
 The whitelist score is lower, because these are often targets for spammer spoofing.
 **whitelist_from_rcvd** [] (type `list`)
     Works similarly to whitelist_from, except that in addition to matching a sender